So the big question has been popped – where are you getting married?

-There’s limited accommodation onsite (8 queen rooms – suitable for the bridal party), however there are transfer buses available to escort the guests back to their accommodation in Roma, 40 minutes from the property.
+There’s limited accommodation onsite.
+The property offers comfortable guest accommodation for up to 17 people in a mix of share and en suite rooms.
+However there are transfer buses available to escort the guests back to their accommodation in Roma, 40 minutes from the property.

 2. For a wedding like no other – Cobbold Gorge

 For a rock formation rivalling the one on the bride’s hand, say your vows at Cobbold Gorge.